Flower - Daffodil (signifies new beginnings)

 Oreo Cookie Day - Oreo cookies were first sold 1912.
 My favorites are the ones with chocolate frosting and the ones covered in white chocolate.
 Whatever your favorite, pour yourself a glass of milk and start celebrating.

 National Frozen Food Day - Try using only frozen food for all your meals today.
 This was designated by President Ronald Reagan in 1984.
 See The American Frozen Food Institute.

 Dentist's Day - Give everyone a big smile - and thank your dentist for helping keep your smile pretty.
 See Dentist Poems and Quotes.

-Learn What Your Name Means Day 2013 (Wednesday of the first full week) - This was established in 1997 by onomatology hobbyist, Jerry Hill.
+Unique Name Day 2017 (Tuesday of the first full week) - This was established in 1997 by onomatology hobbyist, Jerry Hill.

 Cereal Day - This day is to honor Dr. John Harvey Kellogg who invented Corn Flakes in 1897.